bigfishgames-opensource/GameBenchAPI-PyClient/docs/source/examples.rst

 Keyword Search
 ^^^^^^^^^^^^^^
-This type of request allows you to pass in keywords that can be used to search for specific sessions.
+This type of request allows you to pass in keywords in order to get a return an array of keyword objects based on the query..
 Adding a 'data' dictionary to the given dictionary will allow you to give keywords to search for.

+The following example will search for sessions that contain the parameter 'iPad'.

 **Example:**